 Harris’ graduate education focused on East Asia security.
 He attended Harvard’s Kennedy School of Government, Georgetown’s School of Foreign Service, and Oxford University.
 He was a MIT Seminar 21 fellow.

-In October 2011, he was assigned as the Assistant to the Chairman of the JCS where he served as the Chairman’s direct representative to the Secretary of State and as the U.S. roadmap monitor for the Mid-East Peace Process.
+In October 2011, he was assigned as the assistant to the CJCS where he served as the Chairman’s direct representative to the secretary of state and as the U.S. roadmap monitor for the Mid-East Peace Process.
 Harris was promoted to Admiral and assumed command of the U.S. Pacific Fleet in October 2013.
 He was designated as the Theater Joint Force Maritime Component commander.
 In May 2015, he assumed command of the U.S. Pacific Command.

 Harris has logged 4,400 flight hours, including more than 400 combat hours, in maritime patrol and reconnaissance aircraft.
 His personal decorations include the Defense Distinguished Service Medal, Distinguished Service Medal (2 awards), Defense Superior Service Medal (3 awards), Legion of Merit (3 awards), the Bronze Star (2 awards), the Air Medal (1 strike/flight), and the State Department’s Distinguished Honor Award.
 He is a recipient of the Navy League’s Stephen Decatur, the CIA’s Agency Seal Medal, the Ellis Island Medal of Honor, and APAICS Lifetime Achievement awards.
 He is the Navy’s current “Gray Owl” – the NFO who has held this designation for the longest period.